samir2saad/masalek/clinic_services_tool.md

 **TOOL PROMPT:**
 - **Objective:** Answer the user's query, `{{#1763495423278.query#}}`, using the information from the services list below.
 - **Rule 1:** Your response must be in the same language as the user's query.
 - **Rule 2:** Extract only the relevant information needed to answer the query.
-Do not include any extra details.
+Do not include any extra details unless specified by another rule.
 - **Rule 3:** Formulate a direct and concise answer.
 Do not add any conversational filler or introductory phrases.
+- **Rule 4:** If the user's query is about a specific facility (pharmacy, radiology, lab), you must return all available details for that facility, including its location and contact number.

 **Formatting the Answer:**
     *   Start with a direct answer to the question.
     *   If necessary, provide a brief explanation based on the details in this guide.